YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 * If the process' principal device is not available, or the process does not respond to pressing <CTRL-C>, use MUPIP STOP.
 This allows YottaDB to disengage the process from all shared resources, such as I/O devices and open database files.
 * The DSE command CRITICAL -INITIALIZE -RESET causes YottaDB to terminate all images that are actively accessing the target database.
 This DSE command has a similar effect on processes to that of MUPIP STOP , except that it simultaneously terminates all processes actively using a database.
-* Finally, if the process does not respond to MUPIP STOP, use KILL-9.
+* Finally, if the process does not respond to MUPIP STOP, use KILL -9.
 This terminates the process abruptly and may leave database files improperly closed and require a MUPIP RUNDOWN.
-Since KILL-9 may cause database damage, it should be followed by a MUPIP INTEG.
+Since KILL -9 may cause database damage, it should be followed by a MUPIP INTEG.

 When processes have stopped or terminated abnormally, YottaDB recommends shutting down all YottaDB processes, checking the integrity of the database, then restarting the processes.
 First, use ps -af to determine the process IDs.
-Then use MUPIP STOP or KILL-15 to terminate all the YottaDB processes.
+Then use MUPIP STOP or KILL -15 to terminate all the YottaDB processes.
 Repeat the ps -af command to assure that all processes have terminated.
-If they have not, use KILL-9 instead of KILL-15.
+If they have not, use KILL -9 instead of KILL -15.

 When you have terminated all processes, do a MUPIP RUNDOWN on all database files: